iscakarif/DOMSSAES/README.md

-Repisitory for the bachelor thesis of Arif Iscak.
+Repository for the bachelor thesis of Arif Iscak.

 # Implementation of Domain-Oriented Masking on a Small Scale Advanced Encryption Standard